Ernest Lehman: Career

 After graduation, Lehman started working as a freelance writer.
 Lehman felt that freelancing was a "very nervous way to make a living", so he began writing copy for a publicity firm that focused on plays and celebrities.
-He drew from this experience for the screenplay of the film Sweet Smell of Success (1957), which he co-wrote with playwright Clifford Odets.
+He drew from this experience for his novelette, Sweet Smell of Success (1957), on which Clifford Odets based the filmscript for the production team of Hecht-Hill-Lancaster.

 Lehman also published many short stories and novellas in magazines such as Colliers, Redbook and Cosmopolitan.
 These attracted the attention of Hollywood managers, and in the mid-1950s Paramount Pictures signed him to a writing contract.
 His first film, Executive Suite (1954), was a success.

 Lehman was asked to collaborate on the romantic comedy Sabrina (1954), which was released the same year and also became a hit.
 Some of his most notable works are the screenplay adaptations of the musical West Side Story (1961) and the mega-hit film version of The Sound of Music (1965), another musical.
 Lehman's work on the screenplay for Sound of Music expanded the stage version to use real locations in Salzburg, having found the Felsenreitschule while location scouting and worked it into the screenplay as the location for the folk festival.